Moment problem for symmetric algebras of locally convex spaces: Comparison with results in , , and

 \section{Comparison with results in \cite{BK}, \cite{BS}, \cite{I} and \cite{IKR}}

-We assume in this section that $(V,\tau)$ is a nuclear space of the special sort considered in \cite[Vol. II, Chapter 5, Section 2]{BK}, \cite{BS}, \cite[Section 3]{I} and \cite{IKR}.
-Namely, $(V, \tau)$ is assumed to be: \begin{itemize} \item separable \item the projective limit of a family $(H_s)_{s\in S}$ of Hilbert spaces ($S$ is an index set containing~$0$) which is directed by topological embedding and such that each $H_s$ is embedded topologically into $H_0$ \item nuclear, i.e.,\! for each $s_1\in S$ there exists $s_2\in S$ such that the embedding $H_{s_2}\hookrightarrow H_{s_1}$ is quasi-nuclear. \end{itemize} Thus $\tau$ is the locally convex topology on $V$ induced by the directed family $\mathcal{S}$ of norms of $V$, where $\mathcal{S}$ consists of the norms on $V$ which are induced by the embeddings $V \hookrightarrow H_s$, $s \in S$.
-In \cite{BK}, \cite{I}, \cite{IKR}, the topology $\tau$ is referred to as the \it projective topology \rm on $V$.
+We assume in this section that $(V,\tau)$ belongs to the special class of locally convex spaces considered in \cite[Vol. II, Chapter~5, Section~2]{BK}, \cite{BS}, \cite[Section~3]{I} and \cite{IKR}.
+Namely, $(V, \tau)$ is assumed to be a separable and nuclear locally convex space, see e.g. \cite[Section 2]{Gr}, \cite[p.100]{Schae}, \cite[Definition~50.1]{Tre67} for the definition.\footnote{Recall that a normed space is not nuclear unless it is finite dimensional.
+However, every separable infinite dimensional Banach space contains a nuclear subspace (see e.g.~\cite{Val}).} W.l.o.g. we can assume $V$ to be the projective limit of a family $(H_s)_{s\in S}$ of Hilbert spaces ($S$ is an index set containing~$0$) which is directed by topological embedding and such that each $H_s$ is embedded topologically into $H_0$.\footnote{Any separable complete nuclear space is isomorphic to the projective limit of a family of Hilbert spaces (see e.g. \cite[p.103]{Schae}).} Thus $\tau$ is the locally convex topology on $V$ generated by the directed family $\mathcal{S}$ of the norms on $V$ which are induced by the embeddings $V \hookrightarrow H_s$, $s \in S$.
+In \cite{BK}, \cite{I}, \cite{IKR} the topology $\tau$ is referred to as the \it projective topology \rm on~$V$.